 What is Creatine?

 Creatine is a compound that is made naturally in the body and helps us supply energy to cells, particularly muscle cells.
-Creatine is made in the liver, pancreas and kidneys and is secreted into blood for transport to muscles and tissues that have the higher energy demands.
-The chemical name is methylguanido-acetic acid.
-It is formed from the amino acids glycine, L-adarginine and L-methionine.
+Creatine is made in the liver, pancreas, and kidneys and is secreted into the blood for transport to muscles and tissues that have higher energy demands.
+The chemical name is methylguanine-acetic acid.
+It is formed from the amino acids glycine, L-arginine, and L-methionine.
 While the body produces much of its own creatine, you can also get it through eating certain foods like red meat and fish.

 The Benefits of Creatine

 There are many benefits of taking creatine that are not all muscle and strength related, let’s take a look at some of the main ones.

 - Enhanced Muscle Volume – That’s fancy talk to mean it makes your muscles bigger.
 This study found that creatine ” enhanced fat-free mass, physical performance, and muscle morphology in response to heavy resistance training”.
 Creatine has also been shown to increase IGF-1 which is a key muscle-building hormone.

 - Increased Strength – This is one I can personally vouch for.
 Creatine increases your muscles ATP production which increases strength and power.
 This 4-week study found an 18-lb (8-kg) increase in bench press 1-rep max and 20% greater workload at a lower weight.
 This study also found that taking creatine dramatically increased power when doing half rep squats.
 If you still aren’t convinced here is yet another study, this was a 9-week study where they gave creatine to college football players.
 The results were strength increases in the bench press, squat, and power clean as well as increases in high-intensity anaerobic capacity as high-intensity anaerobic peak power.
 I think I have made my point.

 - Enhanced Brain Function – Studies have shown that creatine can improve short-term memory as well as performance under time constraints.